 On the other hand, Studio One Prime does include a collection of high-quality audio effects developed by PreSonus.
 It also comes with a 1.5 GB collection of royalty-free sounds and the ability to load third-party SoundFonts.

-The freeware DAW from PreSonus also offers unlimited audio tracks and mixer channels, time-stretching, multi-track comping, full MIDI support, advanced automation, and Studio One’s simple side-chain routing workflow.
+PreSonus’s free DAW also offers unlimited audio tracks and mixer channels, time stretching, multi-track comping, full MIDI support, advanced automation, and Studio One’s simple side-chain routing workflow.

 The lack of VST plugin support is a significant drawback, but Studio One’s native effects are some of the best on the market.

 The free version of Studio One includes nine effects, covering all of the essential mixing tools.
-It consists of a 3-band equalizer, a compressor, a simple distortion module, a guitar amplifier, reverb, delay, and several modulation effects.
+It includes a three-band equalizer, a compressor, a simple distortion module, a guitar amplifier, reverb, delay, and several modulation effects.

 Studio One Prime is the perfect free digital audio workstation for singer-songwriters or bands who want to record and mix their demo sessions.